Humphrys genealogy

 He died 11 Dec 1795, age 47 yrs.

 He was bur St. John's Cathedral Cemetery, St. John's, Antigua.
-See grave.
+See findagrave.

 Charles and Jane had issue:

-She was left with money, no compelling need to marry, no children, and still young.
+She was left with money, no compelling need to marry, no children, no father, and still young (age 27).
 She was a wealthy socialite and widow in London and Edinburgh.
 She became well known in social and literary circles in England and Scotland.

-She mar 2ndly, 11th Apr 1812, to Sir Humphry Davy, 1st Baronet [the famous chemist, physicist and inventor, born 17th Dec 1778, often incorrectly spelled Humphrey], no issue.
+She mar 2ndly, 11 Apr 1812, to Sir Humphry Davy, 1st Baronet [the famous chemist, physicist and inventor, born 17 Dec 1778, often incorrectly spelled Humphrey].
+No issue.

 He gave highly popular lectures.